UltraStar-Deluxe/UltraStar-Manager/README.md

    * using Qt Creator: open uman.pro in Qt Creator, disable shadow build in Project tab, then build and run
 4. Manage your entire song collection with ease!

-#### Compiling on OS X
+#### Compiling on Mac OS X
 (under construction)

 1. Download the Qt Online Installer for Mac OS from [here](http://download.qt.io/official_releases/online_installers/qt-unified-mac-x64-online.dmg).
 2. Install the Qt framework.
 The Qt Account login can be skipped.
+3. Install brew and external dependencies: `brew install taglib`, `brew install mediainfo`
-3. Open and compile all task plugins (open respective *.pro files in subdirectory plugins with Qt Creator, disable shadow build).
+4. Open and compile all task plugins (open respective *.pro files in subdirectory plugins with Qt Creator, disable shadow build).
-4. Compile UltraStar Manager (open uman.pro in subdirectory src with Qt Creator, disable shadow build).
+5. Compile UltraStar Manager (open uman.pro in subdirectory src with Qt Creator, disable shadow build).
-5. Manage your entire song collection with ease!
+6. Manage your entire song collection with ease!

 ### 6. Contribute
 Feel free to fork this project, modify it to your hearts content and maybe also do pull requests to this repository for additional features, improvements or clean-ups.